-•Do not run the lamp at a current lower than that at which it was calibrated

-•The lamp requires approximately five minutes warm-up time
+•Do not run the lamp at a current lower than that at which it was calibrated •The lamp requires approximately five minutes warm-up time

 Furthermore, it is of use to note the voltage displayed on the 605/ 608 LCD.
-Whilst this is for indication only, it can be used to determine lamp condition.
-These lamps tend to fail via either catastrophic rupture or bridging of the filament.
-In the latter case, adjacent filament struts collapse, short-circuiting part of the filament; at a given current the lamp voltage is therefore reduced.
+Whilst this is for indication only, it can be used to determine lamp condition: these lamps tend to fail via either catastrophic rupture or bridging of the filament.
+The former is visibly obvious, yet the latter not necessarily so.
+Here, adjacent filament struts collapse, short-circuiting part of the filament; at a given current the lamp voltage, and lamp output is therefore reduced.